Objects in the Contact Zone

 The Cross-Cultural Lives of Things

-The research group seeks to adapt the notion of the "contact zone" as a key term, connecting it to the object: non-European objects which are shown and stored in Western museums or collections, reproduced in Western media or are regarded, described, analyzed and categorized through a Western lens - such objects are situated in a contact zone.
-This follows approaches of cultural anthropology, while maintaining genuinely art historical solutions as the investigative aim.
-As such, these contact zones create particular conditions of perception and reception, resulting both from the object's own aura, provenance, or biography and from the recipient's predisposition and intentions.
-Asymmetrical relations of power can undoubtedly often be observed in such contexts.
-However, this project rejects simple models of "stimulus-response", "influences" or essentialist theories of "exotism" or "Orientalism".
-Following a potentially asymmetric, but basically reciprocal or polycentric working hypothesis of transculturation, we are looking at case studies which can shed significant light on the production of knowledge in such contact zones.
+The initial and primary aim of this group project is to adapt the notion of the "contact zone" and connect it explicitly to the object.
+Our project starts with the perspective that non-European objects, which are shown and stored in our museums or collections, and that are reproduced, described, analyzed and categorized through visual media and arts, are situated in a contact zone.
+The contact zones under consideration create particular conditions of perception and reception, resulting both from the object’s own aura, provenance, or biography and from the recipient’s predisposition and intentions.
+We thus reject simple models of "stimulus-response", "influences" or essentialist theories of "exoticism" or "Orientalism".
+The project follows a potentially asymmetric, but basically reciprocal or polycentric working hypothesis of transculturation, thus also seeking to break up its own initial East-West binary.
+We are looking at various case studies which can shed significant light on the production of knowledge in such contact zones.

 Our examples deal with the interrelation between particular objects or groups of objects and their cross-cultural reception as mediated through museums, collections, publications or other visual or performative cultural practices in the colonial and postcolonial age.
 We are mainly focusing on exchange processes within the larger modern Mediterranean and its global connections.